• Skip to primary navigation

 When Do I Have to Start Paying the Loan Back?

 A reverse mortgage is paid back when the home is sold.
 Until that time, you still retain ownership and hold the deed.
-Talk with a lending expert like Sean Z Mortgage to help you decide if a reverse mortgage will work in your circumstances.
+Talk with a lending expert like Better Rate Mortgage to help you decide if a reverse mortgage will work in your circumstances.
 This is a great way for a senior citizen to be rewarded for all the years spent keeping up with their home and the mortgage payments.
-Call Sean Z Mortgage at (314) 361-9979 for more information.
+Call Better Rate Mortgage at (314) 361-9979 for more information.

 Photo credit: The Marmot via Flickr